The nature of hospitals, where there are many sick people in close proximity inevitably increases the risk of infection.

 There are several simple measures that you can take to help stop it from escalating.
 These include frequent hand washing, covering coughs and sneezes with a sleeve or tissue and staying home when having several episodes of diarrhoea and/or vomiting or experiencing flu like illness yourself.

 Anyone visiting our hospitals must comply with our visiting policy.
-Latest information on visiting can be found here.
-(Please note visiting is currently suspended due to COVID-19).
+Latest information on visiting can be found on the news section.

 Appropriate use of antimicrobials